 An individual event of mutation that introduces a new allele does not satisfy this conception of an evolutionary cause.
 It is a proximate cause, in the language of Mayr.
 Likewise, the development of an individual is a proximate cause.

-Another way to state this limitation is that the prevailing theory of causal forces used in evolutionary thinking recognizes causes of fixation but not causes of origination, when in fact a full account of evolutionary causation requires that both origination and fixation are treated as change-making causal processes with explicit dynamics.
+A different way to state this limitation is that the prevailing theory of causal forces used in evolutionary reasoning works well for causes of fixation but not for causes of origination, yet a full account of evolutionary causation requires that both origination and fixation are treated as change-making causal processes with explicit dynamics.

-But this scheme of causation by forces falls apart if we consider movement from the surface (edge) of an allele-frequency space into the interior.
-In the left figure below, we have a small shift from the center of a 2-dimensional allele-frequency space (0.500, 0.500) to (0.502, 0.506).
-This could be caused by selection, drift or mutation, or by any combination of them, although a shift of 1 % is enormous for mutation alone, and would not normally happen in one or a few generations: mutation is indeed a weak force.
-The right figure shows a shift from (0.000, 0.000) to (0.002, 0.006) that is mathematically identical, but not evolutionarily identical, because mutation is absolutely required to cause a shift upward from 0.
+But the logic of forces falls apart if we consider movement from the surface (edge) of an allele-frequency space into the interior.
+In the left figure below, we have a small shift from the center of a 2-dimensional allele-frequency space (0.5000, 0.5000) to (0.5002, 0.5004).
+This could be caused by selection, drift or mutation, or by any combination of them, although again, a shift this large is enormous for mutation alone, and would not normally happen in one or a few generations.
+In the right figure, this same change in frequencies is moved down to the horizontal axis, i.e., the shift is now from (0.5000, 0) to (0.5002, 0.0005).
+This is the same shift mathematically, but not evolutionarily, because mutation is absolutely required to cause a shift upward from 0.

 The logic of forces breaks down because the impact of the biological process of mutation is weaker than every other force in the interior of an allele-frequency space, but infinitely stronger than every other force at the surfaces, where it acts by discrete events, not continuous shifts.
 This is qualitatively different causal behavior.
 When an evolutionary process includes discrete events of introduction that jump an evolving system off of the surface of an allele-frequency space into the interior (where the forces of selection and drift operate), mass-action pressures are not a sufficient guide to causation.